Orange County Astronomers: Activities

 OCA has a myriad of activities for those interested in delving deeper into astronomy.
 In addition to beginner's classes, public outreaches and monthly general meetings, there are special interest groups that meet on a regular basis, including AstroImagers and AstroPhysics.

 Library

 Members can check out a wealth of books and videos available at the club's library.
-The library is located at the Irvine Lecture Hall of the Chapman University and is operational during the General Meetings.
+The library is located at the Irvine Lecture Hall of the Chapman University and is operational during the general meetings.

-Scope Loaner Program

-Telescopes of different types and sizes are available for members to rent.